swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Background

-Although the LDM of CPE sounds similar to the shared memory on GPU, the design philosophy is quite different between them.
+Although the LDM of CPE sounds similar to the shared memory on GPU, their design philosophies are quite different.
 GPU adopts SIMT parallelism that accesses the shared memory through concurrent threads within a warp.
 The GPU program achieves better performance if threads within a warp access a continuous memory region at the same time.
 However, on Sunway the CPEs access the memory and buffer the data in LDM independently.
 Therefore, without careful management, severe contention on memory bandwidth would occur and thus degrade the performance significantly.
 In addition, when buffering large continuous data block to LDM, the DMA data transfer can be utilized for higher memory bandwidth.